 But if you don’t feel like going out, this is a great time to utilize your outdoor kitchen.
 This is the perfect time to gather the family outside for cold drinks, lounging in your portable camp chairs and cooking outside.

 Here’s some great portable outdoor cooking suggestions that are great to use for those hot summer picnics or camping:

 For more cool outdoor cooking ideas: Ultimate Grilling and Campfire Cooking Gear

 Our mothers told us when we were kids to ‘close the darn door’ and now its our turn to tell every one else who enters to do the same.
 Minimizing opening the door will allow the cool air to stay in and the hot air to stay out.

-We’ve shared a great informational blog on How to Clean Your RV’s AC Vents and Filters.
+To see how to you do this, check out our How to Clean Your RV’s AC Vents and Filters.

-14) Service your AC unit annually
+Service your RV air conditioner annually

-Hire an RV Tech who is qualified and knowledgeable to service all of your AC components.
+Hire an RV Tech who is qualified and knowledgeable to service all of your air conditioner and its’ components.
 Make sure your Tech also inspects the intake and AC vents in your RV.

-DISCLAIMER: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+DISCLOSURE: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.